 What is a U-shaped kitchen layout?

 The U-shaped kitchen layout consists of three adjoining walls of cabinetry and work surfaces, with one open end for access from the dining or family room.
 A U-shaped kitchen resembles a galley kitchen because it has two parallel cabinet runs parallel and includes a third set of cabinets that closes off one end of the room.
+The U-shaped kitchen is built for efficiency and functionality with all of the working areas within a 3 step radius and all of the storage within easy grasp.

 In a small U-shaped kitchen, you are already set up with an efficient work triangle as all appliances and work areas are just 2-3 steps apart.
 In a larger U-shaped kitchen layout, however, there may be too much space between work areas; if that’s the case, you’ll need additional cabinetry to increase efficiency.